-If FH determines an individual meets FH's eligibility criteria as defined in Chapter 4, and if the owner provides written permission to add the new family member to the lease, FH will provide written approval to the family.
-If the approval of a new
+If FH determines an individual meets FH's eligibility criteria, and if the owner provides written permission to add the new family member to the lease, FH will provide written approval to the family.
+If the approval of a new family member or live-in aide will cause overcrowding according to HQS standards, the approval letter will explain that the family will be issued another voucher and will be required to move.

-If FH determines that an individual does not meet FH's eligibility criteria as defined in Chapter 4, FH will notify the family in writing of its decision to deny approval of the new family or household member and the reasons for the denial.
+If FH determines that an individual does not meet FH's eligibility criteria, FH will notify the family in writing of its decision to deny approval of the new family or household member and the reasons for the denial.

-12.9.3 DEPARTURE OF A FAMILY OR HOUSEHOLD MEMBER
+12.9.1 DEPARTURE OF A FAMILY OR HOUSEHOLD MEMBER